An approach to web design

 The core technologies of the world wide web, HTML and CSS, provide an embarrassment of riches for an author to design and publish a web page that presents words and images to their audience.
 With the same technologies an author can also create a web page that gathers input from a visitor, does useful work, and responds.
-The most rudimentary web page, if created with a modicum of care, will be legible to visitors who do not use their eyes to read and who do not use their hands to touch.
-It will be accessible to people with poor internet connectivity and accessible using computing devices with scant resources.
+The most rudimentary web page, if created with a modicum of care, is accessible to visitors who do not use their eyes to read nor their hands to touch, to visitors with poor internet connectivity and to those using computing devices with scant resources.

 This essay proposes a list of rudiments, the base properties of web pages.
 Every web page naturally has these rudiments, which come practically for free when the HTML has been designed with basic respect for the medium.
 Indeed it takes a special effort to erase them.

 - A web page is modifiable.

 - A web page is resilient to failure.

 <div> soup” of elements with no semantic meaning.
 It can be styled to look correct, but it will be illegible to users of assistive technologies; this erases rudiments 1 and 2.
 The

 <canvas> element is a structural void in a page that can be made accessible with enough effort by the author, but it can never be modified by the visitor; this erases rudiment 3.
 In extreme cases of overuse, the

 <canvas> element erases all four rudiments.